DecentDB vs SQLite: When to Choose Which¶

 | Design priority | Durability-first, then performance | Portability-first, then breadth |

-| Concurrency model | One writer, many concurrent reader threads (single process) | One writer, many readers (process-safe, file-locking) |
+| Concurrency model | One writer, many readers; native on-disk databases coordinate local OS processes when supported | One writer, many readers (process-safe, file-locking) |

-| Default durability | WAL + fsync-on-commit, always | WAL or rollback journal, configurable via PRAGMA |
+| Default durability | WAL + fsync-on-commit by default; open-time sync modes can relax durability timing | WAL or rollback journal, configurable via PRAGMA |

 | Crash safety testing | Built-in fault-injection hooks (FaultyVFS, WAL failpoints) | Relies on external testing |

-| Extension ecosystem | None (extend via core contribution) | Rich (loadable extensions, virtual tables, FTS5, JSON1, etc.) |
+| Extension ecosystem | Sandboxed Lua packages; no arbitrary native .load | Rich (loadable extensions, virtual tables, FTS5, JSON1, etc.) |

 | SQL breadth | Deliberate Postgres-like subset | Very broad, plus extensions |